 How Do We Perform A Boulder Fence Repair?

-Cedar: As a durable and budget-friendly material that is readily resistant to decay, it outlasts and better protects against pests, mold and mildew growth, and local weather conditions.
-It does, however require high maintenance and needs to be sealed every few years to block out the aftermath of heavy amounts of water hitting the fence over the years.
+- Cedar: As a durable and budget-friendly material that is readily resistant to decay, it outlasts and better protect against pests, mold and mildew growth, and local weather conditions.
+It does, however, require high maintenance and needs to be sealed every few years to block out the aftermath of heavy amounts of water hitting the fence over the years.
 As a natural wood product too, if posts were to rot, they would need to be replaced at the ground level.

 Vinyl: As classic as wood gets, some Boulder homeowners prefer something more low-key and easy to maintain and so they opt for something more artificial, like plastic.
 Vinyl is durable, easy to install, pest-proof, inexpensive, and comes in a wide variety of designs.
 Plus, unlike wood, it is a non-porous material and bodes well in moist areas, so cleaning is a breeze–simply wash off the grime with a garden hose.
 The only downside is that it can look tacky as it's not a natural material, so you don’t win karma points as it's not eco-friendly as the material is not biodegradable.
 And it’s not exactly foolproof, as scathing Boulder wind can warp its shape.